1stdibs/javascript/README.md

 ## <a href='module-documentation'>Module Documentation</a>

 In order to be able to generate JSDoc pages to describe our modules, it's important to correctly document your modules.
+[Visit usejsdoc.org](http://usejsdoc.org/) to see all available tags and an overview of each.

 **Type Specifiers**
 Type specifiers are the contents of the braces sometimes next to @param, @property, @return annotations (such as "{string}").
 Please make sure it follows the patterns below: